lzdjohn/Informer-AFSD/README.md

 This project includes informer,MLP,RNN backbones with an AFSD detection part

 ## Step1
-Extract this project in a folder
+Extract this project into a folder

 ## Step2
 Download the Wi-Fi dataset and the pretrained model [\[百度云\]](https://pan.baidu.com/s/146T_QCo1HGUL895mCFt8HQ?pwd=ftla) password: ftla